teamniteo/handbook/5_People/career.md

 #### Base Salary

-Niteo Base Salary is calculated by first taking the [*Salary.com salary base for the role in United States*](https://www.salary.com/research), converting it to EUR and finally discounting it by our *affordability ratio*.
+Niteo Base Salary is calculated by taking the [*Salary.com salary base for the role in United States*](https://www.salary.com/research) and converting it to EUR.

 ##### What about EUR/USD fluctuations?